dampfwal3477/gnome-compact-top-bar/README.md

 </pre>
 2- Log out and log in.
 You will see Compact Top Bar Extension in your GNOME Extensions tool.

-## Install on Arch Linux
-to be added

 ## Screenshots
 to be added